NoxGamingQC/kiosk/setup.md

 Follow the instruction.
 Reboot if necessary.

+## Inverted screen?

+I did got this issue.
+To resolve it run: `sudo nano /boot/config.txt` then add `lcd_rotate=2` in the file.
+You may need to comment the `dtoverlay=vc4-fkms-v3d` in the file in order for it to work.

 ### The project

 If you want to have everything to work well you will need this project ;)